 Popular Varieties of Spanish Olive Oil

 Hundreds of different types of olives grow in Spanish soil—a few dozen of which show up most commonly in olive oil.
-Each type of olive has a unique flavor profile, from spicy to sweet, smooth to acidic.
+Each type of olive has a unique flavor profile, from spicy to sweet and from smooth to acidic.
 Professionals are able to detect a multitude of tasting notes, just like with wines!

 Many extra virgin oils come labeled with the type of olive they use.
-Like wine, many oils use only one type of olive.
+And like wine, many oils use only one type of olive.
 Here are a few of the most popular oil-making olives in Spain.

 Picual